Skip to Content

 Looking west on Leland at Western.

-Leland near Artesian, looking west.
+Leland near Artesian, looking west, with a new curb bump-out.

-Leland near Campbell, looking west,
+Leland near Campbell, looking west.

 New bumpout at Leland/Rockwell, looking southwest.
 The Leland NG currently stops/starts here.

-Francisco NG in Lincoln Square
+NG Francisco in Lincoln Square

-Bump-out at Lawrence/Francisco, looking northwest.
+Crossing island at Lawrence/Francisco, looking northwest.

-Rockwell NG in Lincoln Square
+NG on Rockwell in Lincoln Square

-Rockwell at Winnemac, looking north at Winnemac.
+The Rockwell NG at Winnemac, looking north.

-Ainslie NG in Lincoln Square
+NG on Ainslie in Lincoln Square

-The Ainslie NG, looking east at Rockwell.
+The Ainslie NG, looking east from Rockwell.

-Winnemac SG in Uptown and Lincoln Square
+NG on Winnemac Avenue in Lincoln Square

-NPBL on California in Lincoln Square
+No-protected bike lanes (NPBL) on California in Lincoln Square and West Ridge

 NPBL on Howard in Rogers Park

-NG on Berwyn from Damen to the Lakefront Trail
+NG on Berwyn from Damen to the Lakefront Trail in Lincoln Square and Edgewater (click the link to see our previous post and handlebar video)

 donate button